flatland-association/flatland-book/getting-started/why-flatland.md

 > The vehicle rescheduling problem (VRSP) arises when a previously assigned trip is disrupted.
 A traffic accident, a medical emergency, or a breakdown of a vehicle are examples of possible disruptions that demand the rescheduling of vehicle trips.
 The VRSP can be approached as a dynamic version of the classical vehicle scheduling problem (VSP) where assignments are generated dynamically.

-The “Flatland” Competition aims to address the vehicle rescheduling problem by providing a simplistic grid world environment and allowing for diverse solution approaches.
-The challenge is open to any methodological approach, e.g. from the domain of reinforcement learning or of operations research.
+The Flatland Challenge aims to address the vehicle rescheduling problem by providing a simplistic grid world environment and allowing for diverse solution approaches.
 The problems are formulated as a 2D grid environment with restricted transitions between neighboring cells to represent railway networks.
 On the 2D grid, multiple agents with different objectives must collaborate to maximize global reward.
-There is a range of tasks with increasing difficulty that need to be solved as explained in the coming sections.